-Renoma is an architecturally distinguished heritage retail asset in central Wrocław, originally opened on April 2, 1930 as the Wertheim department store designed by Professor Herman Dernburg following his 1928 win in the architectural competition.
-The building reopened as a contemporary 99,500-sqm shopping centre after the 2005-2009 restoration and extension programme that paired heritage conservation with modern retail capacity, integrating the seven-storey original Wertheim structure with a new wing across the southern edge of the Wrocław central retail axis on Świdnicka Street.
+Renoma is an architecturally distinguished heritage retail and commercial asset in central Wrocław, originally opened on April 2, 1930 as the Wertheim department store designed by Professor Herman Dernburg following his 1928 win in the architectural competition.
+The building reopened after the 2005-2009 restoration and extension programme that paired heritage conservation with contemporary retail capacity, integrating the seven-storey original Wertheim structure with a new wing across the southern edge of the Wrocław central retail axis on Świdnicka Street.
+The property is owned by Globalworth Poland Real Estate N.V.

 The format combines fashion-led volume across the retail floors with the TK Maxx and HalfPrice off-price anchors, the Reserved and Inditex group flagship presence including Zara and Massimo Dutti, and the contemporary fashion register featuring Smyk among the principal active tenants.
 The dining offer includes SO!
 COFFEE, Hana Sushi, Salad Story, Frankies, and the Miód Malina restaurant alongside the Multikino entertainment positioning that the Renoma management has calibrated against the broader Wrocław central retail demand.

-The architectural identity centres on the original Wertheim façade designed in 1928 by Herman Dernburg in the late art deco style typical of the inter-war German department store programme, with the horizontal seven-storey elevation distinguished by ceramic cornices, the rounded corners facing Świdnicka Street, and the decorative human head sculptures executed by Ulrich Nitschke and Hans Klakow that remain among the recognisable heritage details in Polish retail architecture.
-The 2005-2009 restoration preserved the original internal courtyard structure and the gilded façade elements while adding the contemporary extension wing that integrates with the historic building through carefully calibrated material continuity.
+The architectural identity centres on the original Wertheim facade designed in 1928 by Herman Dernburg in the late Art Deco style typical of the inter-war German department store programme, with the horizontal seven-storey elevation distinguished by ceramic cornices, the rounded corners facing Świdnicka Street, and the decorative human head sculptures executed by Ulrich Nitschke and Hans Klakow that remain among the recognisable heritage details in Polish retail architecture.
+The 2005-2009 restoration preserved the original internal courtyard structure and the gilded facade elements while adding the contemporary extension wing integrated through carefully calibrated material continuity.

 Verified signals on brand expansion, store openings, and mall development.
 Free.